videojs/generator-videojs-plugin/README.md

 ### Options

-#### Brightcove Defaults

-Set certain values automatically for Brightcove-authored plugins.
-For example, all open-source Brightcove plugins use the Apache-2.0 license; so, the license prompt is not presented to the user.

-Turn Brightcove defaults on with: `yo videojs-plugin --bcov`

 #### Install

 By default, the generator will run `npm install` after it is finished.
 This can be a slow process and you may not always need it; so, it can be disabled (this option is provided by Yeoman itself, but it's useful and worth documenting here).